ricard-alcaraz/glumo/README.md

 ## Overview

 Glumo is a Continuous Glucose Monitor (CGM) data plotter application.
-Right now, it supports Nightscout and LinkUP APIs.
+Right now, it supports Nightscout and LibreLinkUp APIs.

 ## Setup